DaveMielke/NBP/b2g/ui/doc/introduction.rst

 Special Symbols
 ~~~~~~~~~~~~~~~

-When on an editable text field:
+When within an input area:

 * The character that the cursor is on is highlighted by |the cursor indicator|.
   This is its default representation.
 It can be changed via `The Settings